Kathy Brody

 602-206-3395

-Kathy Brody, the former Legal Director of the ACLU of Arizona, handles all types of criminal, regulatory, and administrative matters.
-Her practice focuses on representing and advising individuals, corporations, and public entities during government investigations, assisting companies and public entities in conducting internal investigations, representing licensed professionals in discipline proceedings, and handling complex matters where criminal law issues intersect with constitutional rights, civil liability, politics, and public relations.
+Kathy Brody, a former Legal Director of the ACLU of Arizona, handles all types of criminal, regulatory, and administrative matters.
+Her practice focuses on assisting individuals, corporations, and other entities with special projects and complex matters where criminal law issues intersect with constitutional rights, civil liability, politics, and public relations.
+Kathy is known for her attention to detail, top-quality work product, and ability to synthesize and simplify complicated matters to find solutions for her clients.

-Kathy has also advised and represented public officials and public entities on various criminal and civil law issues.
+Kathy also advises and represents public officials and public entities on various criminal and civil law issues.
 She is an expert on the Arizona Public Records Act, having counseled public entities on their obligations, sought public records on behalf of clients in connection with criminal and civil investigations, and litigated public records issues in Arizona courts.

-Kathy speaks frequently to groups and to the media on criminal and white-collar issues, civil rights, and constitutional issues.
+Kathy speaks frequently on criminal and white-collar issues, civil rights, and constitutional issues.
+She serves as an adjunct professor at the Arizona State University Sandra Day O’Connor College of Law, where she teaches Public Interest Litigation.
 Since 2015, Kathy has been a leader in Arizona in the fight for criminal justice reform.
 As President of the Arizona Attorneys for Criminal Justice, she led the organization in reinvigorating its legislative and policy committee and making AACJ the go-to organization for Arizona legislators and other policy makers on criminal justice issues.
 She continues to press for reform on various fronts, including through ongoing constitutional litigation.

 Kathy has a B.A. in archaeological studies from Yale University.
 She graduated summa cum laude from the James E. Rogers College of Law at the University of Arizona, where she was elected to the Order of the Coif and served as the Case Notes Editor for the Arizona Law Review.
 Following her graduation from law school, Kathy served as a law clerk to Arizona Supreme Court Justice Andrew D. Hurwitz.